getpelican/pelican-plugins/representative_image/Readme.md

 # Summary

+**NOTE:** [This plugin has been renamed and moved to its own repository](https://github.com/pelican-plugins/featured-image).
+Please file any issues/PRs there.
+Once all plugins have been migrated to the new [Pelican Plugins organization](https://github.com/pelican-plugins), this monolithic repository will be archived.

 This plugin extracts a representative image (i.e, featured image) from the summary or content of an article or a page, if not specified in the metadata.

 The plugin also removes any images from the summary after extraction to avoid duplication.